 When porn use is connected to trauma, it can make recovery much more challenging.
 Recovery means doing the hard work of honestly examining the painful circumstances of the past and how porn is being used to soothe old wounds or fulfill unmet needs.

 For the fastest possible recovery, you need a realistic plan for dealing with symptoms.
 If you or someone you know is currently suffering from porn withdrawal symptoms, don’t worry!
 They don’t have to derail the recovery process.
-Learn more about 10 Symptoms of Porn Addiction Withdrawal (And How to Manage Them).
+Learn more about symptoms of porn withdrawal.

 2. What’s the Level of Involvement With Porn?